n00trals/clubhouse/README.md

 This was built to work mostly out of the box with Netlify.
 Otherwise you'll need familiarity with building Javascript packages.
 We also recommend picking up a cheap domain at [Namecheap](https://www.namecheap.com/).

 1. Choose "Fork > Create a new fork" from the button in the top right.
-2. In your forked repository make the following changes and commit them.
+2. In your forked repository make the following changes:
    - Copy [example.config.json](./example.config.json) to `config.json` and update it with your club's details and traits.

 #### If you're using Netlify